MazharAbbasCh/MazharAbbasCh/README.md

 <h2 align="left">Hi 👋!
-My name is Mazhar Abbsa and I'm a Computer Science Student, from Gujranwala,Pakistan...</h2>
+My name is Mazhar Abbas and I'm a Computer Science Student, from Gujranwala,Pakistan...</h2>

 ###